lusky3/OmniDB-Dockerfile/README.md

 ### Why?
 OmniDB maintains their own [dockerfile](https://hub.docker.com/r/omnidbteam/omnidb), but only for 3b releases _(at the time of writing)_ and the only [recently updated](https://github.com/taivokasper/docker-omnidb) _(again, at time of writing)_ only has 2.17.

-This repo will contain 2.17.x stable and a self-building 3.x bleeding edge.
-2.17.0 is pre-build docker hub image whereas 3.x is built on-the-fly using the latest [omnidb:master](https://github.com/OmniDB/OmniDB) pull.
+This repo will contain 2.17.x stable, 3.x beta, and a self-building 3.x bleeding edge. `2.17.0` and `3.x` are pre-build docker hub images whereas `latest` (`edge`) is built on-the-fly using the latest [omnidb:master](https://github.com/OmniDB/OmniDB) pull.

-This is a very niche build created for my own use.
+This is a fairly niche build created for my own use.
 I'd generally recommend using the [OmniDB version](https://hub.docker.com/r/omnidbteam/omnidb) over this one.

 ### Tags
 **Version 2.x:** `2`, `2.17.0`, `stable`